xdrpp/stc/stc.1.md

 Within the `networks` directory are a bunch of subdirectories whose names correspond to the _id_ argument to the `-net` option.
-Within each subdirectory directory there are four files, described as
+Within each subdirectory directory there are four files:
-follows:

 * `network_id` corresponds to the Stellar network ID that permutes signatures and pre-signed-transaction hashes (which prevents